evkx/evkx.github.io/content/models/peugot/208/E-208/rangeandconsumption.md

 ---
 title: Peugot E-208 range & consumption
 linktitle: Range & Consumption
-description: Here you find all details about range and consumption for Peugot E-208.
+description: "Here you find all details about range and consumption for Peugot E-208."
 weight: 9
 hidden: true
 ---